teggle-io/teggle-contract-research/GRANT.md

 * At the start of Sprint 7.
 * At the start of Sprint 10 (or at the end if desired).

-We would be willing to consider part payment in SCRTs, up to 25%.
+We would be willing to consider part payment in SCRTs, up to 25% (paid at the equivalent USD exchange rate for each disbursement).